WeileiZeng/alembic-weilei/_posts/2019-12-25-belief_propagation.md

 ---
 title: "Belief Propagation"
+published: true
+tags: research
 categories:
 - Research
-published: true
-tags: research
 ---

 **Belief Propagation** is a very effcient decoder for classiccal codes.
-Implementation of BP for quantum codes has been attempted for a while
+Implementation of BP for quantum codes has been attempted for a while, but iwth only limited performance.

+Here is [description](/assets/bp003.html) of the basic BP algorithm and its various forms.